 Kitchen Cabinetry Trends

-Experts at the Sherwin-Williams DesignHouse are immersed in the product development process, which includes identifying emerging color and style trends in the kitchen cabinet industry to help you ensure your palette is comprehensive, making it easy to go to market with the right finishes.
+Experts at the GCDC are immersed in the product development process, which includes identifying emerging color and style trends in the kitchen cabinet industry to help you ensure your palette is comprehensive, making it easy to go to market with the right finishes.

-Here are the stain trends the color and design experts at our DesignHouse are forecasting for the next several years.
-Download the color card to see the 16 most popular SHER-WOOD SB Stains.
+Here are the stain trends the colour and design experts at our GCDC are forecasting for 2020 and beyond.
+Download the colour card to see the 16 most popular SHER-WOOD SB Stains.

 Natural Grain SB034

 Warm Gray SB009

 Warm Toffee SB004

 Perfect Brown SB038